 Of course, you can find any type of quidditch supply or robe you’re looking for.
 A butterbeer and fish and chips at Three Broomsticks were also awesome.
 And yes, the hippogriff, castle, and Gringotts rides are totally worth the wait.
 One tip: try the single rider’s lines for a much shorter wait time.
 These lines are available throughout the park, not just in the Harry Potter section.

 Just a half-hour outside of the city is a whole different world on Lake Tohopekaliga in Kissimmee, Florida.
-If you’re looking for a completely different experience than the theme parks, this is the spot.
+If you’re wondering what to do in Orlando for a completely different experience than the theme parks, this is it.

-The 11 countries of Epcot’s World Showcase are the basis for “drinking around the world,” clearly an adults-only activity in Orlando.
+The 11 countries of Epcot’s World Showcase are the basis for “drinking around the world,” clearly one of the adults-only activities in Orlando.
 For the sake of our livers and avoiding a massive hangover, we took the approach of eating and drinking around the world, sampling the best of what each country has to offer.
 And there’s lot to choose from.

 From the margaritas in Mexico to the eggrolls in China to the fabulous Grand Marnier Orange Slush in France, each one of the countries has amazing options.
-If drinking around the world is one a must do in Orlando for you, take the time to plan it out and pace yourself.
-We’ve written about our fun experience in more detail here.
+If drinking around the world is a must do for you, take the time to plan it out and pace yourself.

 Scuba dive at Epcot

-Any scuba certified diver over 10 years old can participate in DiveQuest.
+Any SCUBA certified diver 10 years old and older can participate in DiveQuest.
 Better yet, Epcot provides all the equipment, so it’s convenient for tourists.
-There are also snorkeling and dolphin adventures for those who aren’t scuba certified or don’t want to dive.
-It’s a fun spin on an afternoon at Epcot and definitely one of the most unique things to do in Orlando, Florida.
+There are also snorkeling and dolphin adventures for those who aren’t SCUBA certified or don’t want to dive.
+It’s a fun spin on an afternoon at Epcot.

 We were the guests of iFLY, Gatorland, and Spirit of the Swamp.
 All opinions of the fun and exciting are our own.